Men who are considering a vasectomy usually have two questions about exercise and physical activity after a vasectomy:

 You should rest and do as little as possible in the first two days after your vasectomy.
 Vasectomy operations typically take place on Thursdays and Fridays, which means relaxing in bed or on the couch for the weekend after the procedure.

 After the initial two-day healing period, most doctors recommend waiting at least a week before engaging in strenuous physical activities like working out and heavy lifting.
-Light activity is generally OK a few days after the vasectomy, but it should be limited to basic activities like walking, running errands, etc. While many men report feeling ready to resume exercise just a few days after their vasectomy, it’s best to err on the side of caution and give it a full week.
-Remember that your testicles are still recovering from a traumatic event and are still at risk of developing post-op complications.
+Light activity is generally acceptable a few days after the vasectomy, but it should be limited to basic activities like walking, running errands, etc. While many men report feeling ready to resume exercise just a few days after their vasectomy, it’s best to err on the side of caution and take a full week for recovery.
+Remember that your testicles are recovering from a traumatic event and are still at risk of developing postoperative complications.

 A follow-up appointment is often scheduled one week after the surgery.
 That is the time to ask if you can go back to doing all the things you did before your operation.
 If you’ve experienced complications after your vasectomy or the incision is taking longer than expected to heal, your doctor may suggest waiting a little longer for more demanding physical activities.